Top 10 Common 3D Print Issues with Pictures & How to Solve

 9. Layer Separation and Cracking: Preventing Weak Spots Between Layers

-Layer separation happens when printed layers don’t stick well, causing cracks or weak spots.
+Layer separation occurs when printed layers fail to adhere properly, resulting in cracks or weak spots.
 This reduces strength and ruins the final look.

 Why Layers Don’t Stick Properly

-- Low nozzle temperature: If it’s too cool, filament won’t bond well.
+• Low nozzle temperature: If it’s too cool, the filament won’t bond well.

 How to Strengthen Layer Bonding

-- Use quality filament that’s known for better sticking.
+• Use high-quality filament that’s known for its superior adhesion.

-- Reduce fan speed for materials like ABS that need slower cooling.
+• Reduce fan speed for materials like ABS, which require slower cooling.

 Fixing these helps your prints stay strong and clean—no more cracking or splitting.